noahschnur/pwa-banking/README.md

 ## Description

 A banking app that helps users keep track of their account balance.
-It hold info when the user is offline, and updates to the database when internet connection is reestablished.
+It holds info when the user is offline, and updates to the database when internet connection is reestablished.

 ## License